-Funded by the World Bank, NRECA International is helping the Government of Zimbabwe to develop a national electrification analysis that will involve extensive consultation with local government authorities, communities and the private sector.
-In conjunction with an investment plan, this effort will be the foundation of a National Electrification Program.
+Funded by the World Bank, NRECA International helped the Government of Zimbabwe to develop a national electrification analysis that will involve extensive consultation with local government authorities, communities and the private sector.
+In conjunction with an investment plan, this effort served as the foundation of a National Electrification Program.

-To do this, NRECA International will review and assess institutional, technical and financing requirements to expand electrification access.
-The analysis also will include a comparison of current electrification practices with international best practices and can be used to achieve the electrification target using a combination of grid expansion and off grid technologies.
+To do this, NRECA International reviewed and assessed institutional, technical and financing requirements to expand electrification access.
+The analysis also included a comparison of current electrification practices with international best practices to achieve the electrification target using a combination of grid expansion and off grid technologies.
 The NRECA International team will subsequently develop a national electrification analysis that can lay out the institutional, regulatory and financial pathways to achieve Zimbabwe’s electrification access goals.